 This might take sometime but practice is the key to discipline your Great Dane dog.

 Set up threshold

 Second most basic preparation in introducing your new born baby to the Great Dane dog is to establish boundaries.
-Provide the dog with a cosy, peaceful, and secure place.
+Provide the dog with a cozy, peaceful, and secure personal place.
 Probably a crate would be a perfect place for the purpose.

 - Direct the dog towards its crate.